Call Us: (314) 434-7430

 How often will Medicare cover my office visit?

-Answer: If you qualify for preventative foot care per Medicare guidelines, your office visit will be covered every 61 days.
+Answer: If you qualify for preventative foot care per Medicare guidelines, they will allow coverage about every 9 weeks.
+To better serve our patients, our office policy is 10 weeks.
 Medicare covered services are 80% after yearly deductibles are met.
 The 20% co-pay is either picked up by your secondary insurance or out-of-pocket.

 Which hospitals are you affiliated with?

-Answer: The hospitals in which Woodlake Podiatry currently are affiliated with are Des Peres Hospital and Chesterfield Surgery Center.
+Answer: The hospitals in which Woodlake Podiatry, LLC currently are affiliated with are Des Peres Hospital and Chesterfield Surgery Center.

 Do you take care of sports injuries?